SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 at a certain age because of the character’s species) and the gamemaster agrees, then the player may purchase them for the character.
 The cost to get the initial 1D in Metaphysics is 20 Character Points.
-After that, it is 10 times the number in front of the “D” to improve this attribute by one pip.
+After that, it is 10 times the number in front of the "D" to improve this attribute by one pip.
 The player must still purchase Metaphysics skill pips separately, though a player may buy one pip in one Metaphysics skill for the character at the same time as she initially gets the attribute.
 Gamemasters are discouraged from allowing characters to have access